talukderemran61/portfolio/writeups/bandit/level-13-14.md

 This private key will be ignored.
 Load key "bandit14_sshkey.private": bad permissions bandit14@bandit.labs.overthewire.org's password:            # ignored the private key and asking for password instead
+                                                            # ssh client blocked because the file was too open and risky to use

 [1]+  Stopped                 ssh -i bandit14_sshkey.private bandit14@bandit.labs.overthewire.org -p 2220